How to Back Up and Restore Kubernetes Clusters

 That's it; the restore process is complete.
 However, you overwrote the existing namespace during the process.
 A better way would be to follow best practices and restore the backup to a different namespace.
 Let's see how to do so.

-Restoring backups to a different namespace is considered best practice, as it allows you to validate backups without affecting running apps and services.
+Restoring backups to a different namespace is considered best practice, allowing you to validate backups without affecting running apps and Azure kubernetes service.

 You can start this process from the Restore Point screen, where you can create a new namespace and select it as the target of the restore process: